lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC F/R modes {#FragModes}

-This specification includes several SCHC F/R modes, which allow for
+This specification includes several SCHC F/R modes, which

-- a range of reliability options, such as optional SCHC Fragment retransmission
+- allow for a range of reliability options, such as optional SCHC Fragment retransmission
-- support of different LPWAN characteristics, such as variable MTU.
+- support various LPWAN characteristics, including variable MTU.

 More modes may be defined in the future.